Skip to main content

 Retrieval And Direct Injection

 Knowledge Base conversations do not rely on a single access pattern.
-In addition to standard RAG retrieval, Wegent also keeps a "small KB full direct injection" path that can load all chunks from a knowledge base and pass them to the model when needed.
+In addition to standard RAG retrieval, Wegent also keeps a "small KB full direct injection" path that can pass as much KB context as possible to the model when needed.

 Why direct injection exists

-The main reason all-chunks was introduced is that vector retrieval quality was not stable enough in some scenarios.
+The main reason direct injection was introduced is that vector retrieval quality was not stable enough in some scenarios.

 For smaller knowledge bases with limited total content, but where the question depends on broader context, pure vector retrieval can fail in a few common ways: